alsyundawy/shc/man.md

 You can compile any kind of shell script, but you need to supply valid `-i`, `-x` and `-l` options.

-The compiled binary will still require the shell specified in the first line of the shell code (i.e. `#!/bin/sh`) to be available on the system, therefore **shc** does not create completely independent binaries, it mainly obfuscates the source script.
+The compiled binary will still require the shell specified in the first line of the shell code (i.e. `#!/bin/sh` or `#!/usr/bin/env bash`) to be available on the system.
+It now includes absolute out-of-the-box compiler support for modern and legacy shells (ksh88, ksh93, mksh, pdksh, fish, nu, pwsh, powershell, yash, osh, elvish) as well as global compatibility support for `env` wrapper interpretation with complex parameter chaining.
+Therefore **shc** does not create completely independent binaries, it mainly obfuscates the source script.

 **shc** itself is not a compiler such as cc, it rather encodes and encrypts a shell script and generates C source code with the added expiration capability.
 It then uses the system compiler to compile a stripped binary which behaves exactly like the original script.